Major Secular Celebrations in Human Space

 The Vriij Ascendant

 Most of the Vriij keep to themselves and remain on their makeshift homeworld of Okean, mourning their star cluster and the long-lost civilisations they once called their brethren.
 Interactions between the remaining Vriij populations and human scientists are few and far between.
 However, a few Vriij have decided to break their mournful isolation and embark on human vessels.
-They are known as the Vriij Ascendant -- quite litteraly, as they ascend from their waterworld and into the stars.
+They are known as the Vriij Ascendant — quite literally, as they ascend from their waterworld and into the stars.

-The Vriij Ascendant are organized as a loose community of individuals, sharing advice, stories and ideas on human networks -- while they form as many emotional bonds as Okean Vriij, they tend to do so with human sophonts rather than with other Vriij Ascendant.
-They are particularily good friends with AIs, for social and cultural reasons -- decentralized artificial intelligences are the closest they can find in human space to the coral-based sapients Okean Vriij share their adult lives with.
+The Vriij Ascendant are organized as a loose community of individuals, sharing advice, stories and ideas on human networks — while they form as many emotional bonds as Okean Vriij, they tend to do so with human sophonts rather than with other Vriij Ascendant.
+They are particularly good friends with AIs, for social and cultural reasons — decentralized artificial intelligences are the closest they can find in human space to the coral-based sapients Okean Vriij share their adult lives with.
 While the Vriij Ascendant travel and live alone, they tend to follow self-identified paths that cover a wealth of religious and cultural significance.
 These paths, as far as we know, are unique to the Vriij Ascendant: they are not present in water-bound Vriij culture.

-The Wanderer, in Stars Awake is the most common path and leads the Vriij Ascendant to seek the company of human explorers, often hailing from the Starmoth Initiative.
+The Wanderer, in Stars Awake, is the most common path and leads the Vriij Ascendant to seek the company of human explorers, often hailing from the Starmoth Initiative.
 These Vriij aim to steer away from their dead cluster, to fill their minds and eyes with the wonders of the universe, following in the trail of faster-than-light human expeditions.
-The Watcher, in Dust Shrouded is the path that leads a Vriij Ascendant to explore the ancient ruins of the Vriij empire, trying to elucidate the mysteries of their own kind.
+The Watcher, in Dust Shrouded, is the path that leads a Vriij Ascendant to explore the ancient ruins of the Vriij empire, trying to elucidate the mysteries of their own kind.
 It is an exhilarating but dangerous path: it is not rare to see Watchers fall victim to targeted assassinations, that we can only speculate emanate from their Okean Vriij brethren, through human underworld networks.
-The Seeker, in Embers Clad is the third major path and leads the Vriij Ascendant on a bitter trail of war and violence against the Sequence, which they hold as the main culprit for the dereliction of the cluster.
+The Seeker, in Embers Clad, is the third major path and leads the Vriij Ascendant on a bitter trail of war and violence against the Sequence, which they hold as the main culprit for the dereliction of the cluster.
 They often work with Algorab, outside of official human networks.

 Interstellar Police

-The idea of a police force is somewhat alien to humans of the interstellar era.
+The idea of a police force is relatively alien to humans of the interstellar era.
 In most communal societies, law enforcement is handled by social workers and community leaders, working hand in hand with local judiciary authorities.
 Prison sentences are mostly non-existent for minor offences, especially in the USRE, and the vast majority of investigations result in rehabilitation or community work sentences.
-More serious crimes are typically handled by regional-level authorities, though they also rarely take the shape of old-fashioned police forces, except in places where the safety of local citizens is directly threatened -- this is the case, for instance, in USRE and Laniakean "grey zones" at the edges of human civilisation on Earth.
-In fact, the only place where organised police forces that consider themselves as such exist is in space, where the energy density and effective range of ships multiply the stakes -- and potential reach of criminals -- tenfold.
+More serious crimes are typically handled by regional-level authorities, though they also rarely take the shape of old-fashioned police forces, except in places where the safety of local citizens is directly threatened: this is the case, for instance, in USRE and Laniakean “grey zones” at the edges of human civilisation on Earth.
+In fact, the only place where organised police forces that consider themselves as such exist is in space, where the energy density and effective range of ships multiply the stakes — and potential reach of criminals — tenfold.

 In the solar system, space law enforcement is shared between several institutions that follow similar principles, but greatly vary in their ethos and practices.
-The USRE relies on the (in)famous Open Handwhose agents have extended judiciary powers and are authorized to carry automatic weapons and personal ballistic protection with them -- a legacy of the Low Age and a practice that makes them both respected and criticized.
-Due to the highly integrated structure of the USRE, Open Hand agents are only sent on the most critical cases, where local authorities cannot, or should not, handle a criminal matter on their own.
-Open Hand operatives in plain clothes arriving on a crime scene are never a good omen.
+The USRE relies on the (in)famous Open Hand, whose agents have extended judiciary powers and are authorized to carry automatic weapons and personal ballistic protection with them — a legacy of the Low Age and a practice that makes them both respected and criticized.
+Due to the highly integrated structure of the USRE, Open Hand agents are only sent to the most critical cases, where local authorities cannot, or should not, handle a criminal matter on their own.
+Open Hand operatives in plain clothes arriving at a crime scene are never a good omen.
 Laniakea follows a similar model, with their Sea Guards, famous for their dark blue uniforms, more prone to direct involvement than Open Hand operatives due to the more top-down structure of the Pacifican megastate.
-Their reputation is certainly better than that of Open Hand operatives, given their tendency to handle trivial investigations much more often -- they're a familiar, reassuring sight, not a distant one falling from orbit.
+Their reputation is certainly better than that of Open Hand operatives, given their tendency to handle trivial investigations much more often — they're a familiar, reassuring sight, not a distant one falling from orbit.
 None of these organisations, however, are specifically made for off-world interventions, they only handle them because of the public status of low Earth orbit and beyond.

-Independent planets often use their ground-based law enforcement organisations to regulate space travel and activities around their system -- though many would certainly liken the meta-queen's police in Smyrnia to thugs with nuclear weapons, which would not be entirely inaccurate.
+Independent planets often use their ground-based law enforcement organisations to regulate space travel and activities around their system — though many would certainly liken the meta-queen's police in Smyrnia to thugs with nuclear weapons, which would not be entirely inaccurate.

 Astropostale